 - Don’t jump the gun.
-While most of your materials have likely been prepared during the pre-launch phase, you don’t want to accidently change social media pages or signage without updating everything else.
-If people see the new logo in some places and the old one in others, it will diminish the impact of the initial brand unveiling and you may spend more of your time putting out unnecessary fires or fielding questions than you do enjoying the excitement of the new brand.
+While most of your materials have likely been prepared during the pre-launch phase, you don’t want to accidentally change social media pages or signage without updating everything else.
+If people see the new logo in some places and the old one in others, it will diminish the impact of the initial brand unveiling and you may spend more of your time putting out unnecessary fires or fielding questions than you do enjoy the excitement of the new brand.

 - Tease the big reveal.
-Without exposing the brand name or identity, you can start to let people know that change is coming with messaging on your website, social media pages, emails and email signatures.
-This tactic builds anticipation, and prepares people for the new brand so it’s not out-of-the-blue.
+Without exposing the brand name or identity, you can start to let people know that change is coming with messaging on your website, social media pages, emails, and email signatures.
+This tactic builds anticipation and prepares people for the new brand so it’s not out-of-the-blue.

 - Flip the switch.
 Even though launch happens over a period of time, all of your assets should be changed over to the new brand in a very short time frame so they are ready for your launch event (if applicable) and brand campaign communications.
-You will likely have traces of your old brand throughout your organization, community or campus, but prioritize the high-visibility areas such as signage, website, social media and collateral to deliver a consistent experience out the gate.
+You will likely have traces of your old brand throughout your organization, community, or campus, but prioritize the high-visibility areas such as signage, website, social media, and collateral to deliver a consistent experience out the gate.

 - Enlist brand champions.
 Your fellow employees are great brand ambassadors, but you need more muscle during launch.
-Your brand is intrinsically connected to the institutions and leaders throughout your community and in partnerships − schools, government entities, economic development organizations, neighborhood businesses or sister organizations.
+Your brand is intrinsically connected to the institutions and leaders throughout your community and in partnerships − schools, government entities, economic development organizations, neighborhood businesses, or sister organizations.
 Engaging key partners as brand champions will help increase the speed and effectiveness of rollout, and decrease the spend.
 Check out our recent blog post on how to identify and engage your brand champions.

 - Over-communicate.
 Brand launch requires good communication.
 Whether they realize it or not, people are often emotionally attached to a brand that’s already in place.
 As we mentioned, one email or one event is not enough to inspire support.
-You need to build momentum by telling your rebrand story through multiple, well-timed touch points.
-This may include your press release, town hall or organization-wide meetings, blog posts, email communications and every opportunity to tell the story and help people develop an emotional connection to the new brand.
+You need to build momentum by telling your rebrand story through multiple, well-timed touchpoints.
+This may include your press release, town hall or organization-wide meetings, blog posts, email communications, and every opportunity to tell the story and help people develop an emotional connection to the new brand.
 Every community or organization is going to require a different set of tactics, but hitting people with the right message multiple times is key to brand recognition and adoption.

 You’re going to reach a lot of people through brand launch, but remember to be patient.
 Despite all of your efforts, you’ll still find people using the wrong logo, messaging and color palette.
 It’s nothing to get stressed over, but it can certainly leave you wondering if you’ll ever be out of brand launch mode.
 You can continue to nurture your audiences with drip email campaigns, social media posts and events, but eventually it will be time to ease up.
 Your new brand will become the new norm, with emphasis shifting from things like the logo placement and brand storytelling to developing positive associations through good experiences.